splunk/splunk-operator/docs/README.md

 data loss.
 * The Deployment Monitoring Console is not currently configured properly for new deployments

+Please see the [Change Log](ChangeLog.md) for a history of changes made in previous releases.

 ## Prerequisites for the Splunk Operator